kitefishlabs/CorpusDB/spdocs/index.rst

 * Trees/Nodes - structure allows for relationships between source sounds and derivations
 * Interoperability - data can be easily processed and displayed with Numpy, Bregman and other tools
 * Generative - serves as a perfect tool for tracking and representing sounds and sound-making algorithms in a generative system
-* CBPSC - the SuperCollider sclang companion project to CorpusDB, will be synced with CorpusDB for complete interoperability
+* CBPSC - the sclang companion project to CorpusDB; to be kept synced with CorpusDB for complete interoperability.

 Dependencies
 ============